micaelcid/inventory-interface/README.md

-# React Server Side Rendering
+# React Universal App: SPA + SSR
-A baseline for server side rendering for your React application.
+A single page applications with server-side rendering for React.

 ## Getting started
 First, you need to clone the backend which this client consume on: ```https://github.com/micaelcid/node-js-caelum```